 - Display cards face down: This option allows you to add a level of difficulty to the game by putting the images upside down so that users must click to discover them and match them.

 - Time limit.
-You can establish a maximum time that you want to give the users to finish the puzzle (30 to 300 seconds).
+You can establish a maximum time that you want to give the users to finish the game (30 to 300 seconds).

 - Limit moves.
-You can establish a maximum amount of moves that the user gets to solve the puzzle (between 10 and 50).
+You can establish a maximum amount of moves that the user gets to solve the game (between 10 and 50).

 - Option "Don't allow users to register until they complete the game": It allows to disable the promotion registration form in case the participant does not complete the game.
 Note: This option is only available in case of not enabling the Login system to participate.